How much does the exam cost?

 Is there training to prepare for the certification exam?

 Yes!
-The Linux Foundation offers a free Introduction to Kubernetes course which provides an introduction to many key concepts for Kubernetes.
+For CKA, The Linux Foundation offers a free Introduction to Kubernetes course which provides an introduction to many key concepts for Kubernetes.
 The follow on course, Fundamentals of Kubernetes (LFS258), builds on this introductory material and maps directly to the requirements for the Kubernetes Certified Administrator Exam.
+And for CKAD, LFD259 – Kubernetes for Developers will be available soon.